department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/travel-reimbursement-mvp-remote-test/research-plan.md

 There will be a total of three prototypes created for the purposes of this research:

-- Prototype A (“interested question”) pertains to research goals #1 and #3
+- [Prototype A](https://www.sketch.com/s/e79a827e-42cf-4a82-b554-874c75b5c70e/prototype/a/19E0B04F-D95E-4CC1-B15A-543FF487AA3E) (“interested question”) pertains to research goals #1 and #3
-- Prototype B (“no interested question”) pertains to research goal #1, #2 and #3
+- [Prototype B](https://www.sketch.com/s/e79a827e-42cf-4a82-b554-874c75b5c70e/prototype/a/E032CDED-B46C-437E-8592-D47A595CB4DD) (“no interested question”) pertains to research goal #1, #2 and #3
-- Prototype C (“single-question flow”) pertains to research goals #2 and #3
+- [Prototype C](https://www.sketch.com/s/e79a827e-42cf-4a82-b554-874c75b5c70e/prototype/a/E3C109B2-DA3E-46CD-8A98-52C09ADD1944) (“single-question flow”) pertains to research goals #2 and #3

-The contextual inquiries will utilize the following high-level conversation guide:
+The moderated usability studies will utilize the following high-level conversation guide:

 - Participant Group 1
      - Introduction
-     - Show Prototype A to participant (to avoid bias, rotate prototype order for each participant)
+     - Provide Prototype A to participant (to avoid bias, rotate prototype order for each participant)
-     - Show Prototype B to participant
      - Ask follow up questions
-     - Show alternative paths for Prototypes A and B to participant
+     - Provide Prototype B to participant
      - Ask follow up questions
-     - Show happy path confirmation page for Prototype A (which is the same for Prototype B) to participant
-     - Ask follow up questions
-     - Show alternative path confirmation page for Prototype A (which is the same for Prototype B) to participant
-     - Ask follow up questions
      - Closing

 - Participant Group 2
      - Introduction
-     - Show Prototype B to participant (to avoid bias, rotate prototype order for each participant)
+     - Provide Prototype B to participant (to avoid bias, rotate prototype order for each participant)
      - Ask follow up questions
-     - Show Prototype C to participant
-     - Ask follow up questions
-     - Show alternative path for Prototype B to participant
-     - Ask follow up questions
-     - Show alternative path for Prototype C to participant
+     - Provide Prototype C to participant
-     - Ask follow up questions
-     - Show happy path confirmation page for Prototype B (which is the same for Prototype C) to participant
-     - Ask follow up questions
-     - Show alternative path confirmation page for Prototype B (which is the same for Prototype C) to participant
      - Ask follow up questions
      - Closing

 ### Location

 Remote with Zoom